sas6523/rangemaps/autoRangeMapper.md

         # Repair latitude where -lat
         data.sub$lat <- abs(data.sub$lat)
         # Remove ouliers that were incorrectly geolabeled.
 These values represent the NS and EW bounds of NC
+        # Change these coordinates if you wish to apply this script to your own state
         data.sub <- data.sub[data.sub$lon < -75,]
         data.sub <- data.sub[data.sub$lon > -84.5,]
         data.sub <- data.sub[data.sub$lat < 36.6,]